 After the NYPD basically dismissed the explosion the newly formed Queer Nation founded by by AIDS activists from ACT UP mobilized over a 1000 protesters in a matter of hours.
 The group gathered outside Uncle Charlie’s at 9:30 P.M. then marched their way to the NYPD’s 6th Precinct, blocking traffic at times and chanting ”Hey, hey, ho, ho, homophobia has to go.”
 As the march proceeded, many bystanders along the street and in sidewalk restaurants cheered and applauded and joined in

-But it wasn’t until 5years later in 1995, just two years before Uncle Charlie’s Downtown would close its doors for good, that it was discovered that that an extremist radical Muslim terrorist ring was actually responsible for the pipe bomb making the bombing the first foreign terrorist attack on U.S. soil
+It wasn’t until 5 years later in 1995, just two years before Uncle Charlie’s Downtown would close its doors for good that it was discovered that that an extremist Muslim terrorist ring was actually responsible for making and planting the pipe bomb.

 In the January 14, 1995 article “Man Accused In Terror Plot Bombed Gay Bar, U.S. Says by James C. McKinley Jr. from The New York Times the truth behind the bombing was revealed :